AWS CLI With Wasabi

 How do I use AWS CLI with Wasabi?

 The AWS CLI (Command Line Interface) tool is certified for use with Wasabi.
-To use the AWS CLI with Wasabi, please following the config tips below.
-Note that this Article assumes you have the awscli tool already installed.
-To get info on how to install it, go to https://aws.amazon.com/cli/
+To use AWS CLI with Wasabi, follow the configuration tips below.
+Note that this article assumes that you have the awscli tool already installed.
+For more information on how to install it, refer to https://aws.amazon.com/cli/.

-Note that this example discusses the use of Wasabi's us-east-1 storage region.
-To use other Wasabi storage regions, please use the appropriate Wasabi service URL as described in this article.
+This example discusses the use of Wasabi's us-east-1 storage region.
+To use other Wasabi storage regions, use the appropriate Wasabi service URL, as described in Service URLs for Wasabi's Storage Regions.

-In order to access your wasabi buckets with the CLI you must utilize the configure command.
+To access your wasabi buckets with the CLI, utilize the configure command.

-will bring up a series of prompts.
-Where it calls for access key and secret access key you will enter your Wasabi access key and your Wasabi secret key.
+Typing $ aws configure will bring up a series of prompts, calling for an access key and secret access key.
+Enter your Wasabi access key and your Wasabi secret key.
 For the region, type "us-east-1".
-Finally you can leave the last setting blank.
+Leave the last setting blank.

-Note: If you follow options 2 or 3 below you will have to configure the [wasabi] profile after you create it.
+If you follow options 2 or 3 below, you will have to configure the [wasabi] profile after you create it.
+To do so, simply type$ aws configure --profile wasabi.

-Adding the following after every command you make in the CLI (make sure to use the appropriate service URL as noted here; it may be different than s3.wasabisys.com
+Add the following after every command you make in the CLI.
+Be sure to use the appropriate service URL as noted in Service URLs for Wasabi's Storage Regions.
+The URL may be different from s3.wasabisys.com.

 $ --endpoint-url=https://s3.wasabisys.com